-6.16 Deep power-down (DP)
+6.16 Deep Power-down (DP)

-Executing the deep power-down (DP) instruction is the only way to put the device in the lowest consumption mode (the deep power-down mode).
-It can also be used as an extra software protection mechanism, while the device is not in active use, since in this mode, the device ignores all write, program and erase instructions.
+Executing the Deep Power-down (DP) instruction is the only way to put the device in the lowest consumption mode (the Deep Power-down mode).
+It can also be used as an extra software protection mechanism, while the device is not in active use, since in this mode, the device ignores all Write, Program and Erase instructions.

-Driving Chip Select (\overline{S}) High deselects the device, and puts the device in the standby mode (if there is no internal cycle currently in progress).
-But this mode is not the deep power-down mode.
-The deep power-down mode can only be entered by executing the deep power-down (DP) instruction, subsequently reducing the standby current (from I{CC1} to I{CC2} , as specified in Table 17).
+Driving Chip Select (\overline{S}) High deselects the device, and puts the device in the Standby Power mode (if there is no internal cycle currently in progress).
+But this mode is not the Deep Power-down mode.
+The Deep Power-down mode can only be entered by executing the Deep Power-down (DP) instruction, subsequently reducing the standby current (from I{CC1} to I{CC2}, as specified in Table 17).

-Once the device has entered the deep power-down mode, all instructions are ignored except the release from deep power-down (RDP) instruction.
-Issuing the release from deep power-down (RDP) instruction will cause the device to exit the deep power-down mode.
+Once the device has entered the Deep Power-down mode, all instructions are ignored except the Release from Deep Power-down (RDP) instruction.
+This releases the device from this mode.

-The deep power-down mode automatically stops at power-down, and the device always powers-up in the standby mode.
+The Deep Power-down mode automatically stops at power-down, and the device always powers-up in the Standby Power mode.

-The deep power-down (DP) instruction is entered by driving Chip Select (\overline{S}) Low, followed by the instruction code on serial data input (D).
+The Deep Power-down (DP) instruction is entered by driving Chip Select (\overline{S}) Low, followed by the instruction code on Serial Data input (D).
 Chip Select (\overline{S}) must be driven Low for the entire duration of the sequence.

-Chip Select (\overline{S}) must be driven High after the eighth bit of the instruction code has been latched in, otherwise the deep power-down (DP) instruction is not executed.
-As soon as Chip Select (\overline{S}) is driven High, it requires a delay of t{DP} before the supply current is reduced to t{CC2} and the deep power-down mode is entered.
+Chip Select (\overline{S}) must be driven High after the eighth bit of the instruction code has been latched in, otherwise the Deep Power-down (DP) instruction is not executed.
+As soon as Chip Select (\overline{S}) is driven High, it requires a delay of t{DP} before the supply current is reduced to I{CC2} and the Deep Power-down mode is entered.

-Any deep power-down (DP) instruction, while an erase, program or write cycle is in progress, is rejected without having any effects on the cycle that is in progress.
+Any Deep Power-down (DP) instruction, while an Erase, Program or Write cycle is in progress, is rejected without having any effects on the cycle that is in progress.

-Figure 21.
-Deep power-down (DP) instruction sequence
+6.17 Release from Deep Power-down (RDP)